The 60 Most Beautiful Words in the English Language—And How to Use Them

 It might not be a romance language, but there's still a lot to love.

-While Romance languages like Portuguese and French might get all the glory for their aesthetically pleasing words and phrases, there's a lot to be said for the beauty of the English language, too.
-After all, it's English that brings us such stunning showstopper words as ethereal and effervescent, euphoria and demure.
-So if you're feeling inclined to increase your vocabulary—and make it as easy on the ears as possible—then you're in for a serendipitous surprise.
-We've rounded up the most beautiful words in the English language that are guaranteed to make you absolutely ebullient, read on.
+While languages like Portuguese and French are known for their romantic words and aesthetically pleasing phrases, there's a lot to say about the beauty of the English language.
+After all, English has brought us stunning, showstopper words such as incandescent and euphoria, mellifluous and demure.
+So if you're feeling inclined to increase your vocabulary while making it as easy on the ears as possible, then you're in for a serendipitous treat.
+For 60 of the most beautiful words in the English language, which are guaranteed to make you absolutely ebullient, read on.
 And for more words to share with your friends, check out The 30 Funniest Words in the English Language—And How to Use Them.

 The Greek words for "stone" and the "ethereal blood of the gods" combine to give us a perfectly beautiful term for the way the earth smells after it rains.
 Scientists have spent decades trying to determine exactly why that smell is so pleasing; in fact, two are credited for coining "petrichor" in a 1964 Nature article.